-Another note.
-Yes, another note about the sicknesses going around your kids’ school.
-Whooping Cough.
+Another email.
+Yes, another email about the illnesses going around your kids’ school.
+Croup.
 Strep.
 Flu.
-RSV.
+Respiratory syncytial virus.
 Just looking at the words is enough to send mommies and daddies into a panic.
 The CDC announced that RSV leads to an average of 57,527 hospitalizations among children under five each year in the USA.
 So what can you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
-Likewise, the American College of Allergists report that 50% of all diseases are either caused or compounded by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
+Likewise, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

-- Pollutants (cleaning agents, inadequately maintained or unclean heating and cooling or humidification devises, smoke, etc)
+- Pollutants (cleaning agents, inadequately maintained or unclean heating and cooling or humidification systems, smoke, etc)

-So all this data – so what?
+So all this data – what does it mean?
 What do you do?
 How can you make sure you and your kids aren’t breathing contaminated, disease-inducing air?

 Luckily, we have options.